Benefits during FMLA leave

 Once your 12 weeks of FMLA is exhausted, if you are going to be absent from work for a full calendar month, the University will continue paying its portion of your health insurance if you remain in pay status for at least eight hours that month.

 To remain in pay status, you must do one of the following:

 - Work at least eight hours

-- Use at least eight hours of accrued leave (sick, annual, or discretionary leave; compensatory time; or personal holiday)
+- Use at least eight hours of accrued time off (e.g., sick, vacation, discretionary, compensatory time off; holiday credit; or personal holiday)